fdegier/Homebridge-Jablotron-Congig-helper/README.md

 2. Accept the terms of Jablotron, make sure you at least logged in once with the used credentials

 For the associated plugin see: https://github.com/fdegier/homebridge-jablotron-alarm

-### Privacy concerns
-Ofcourse there is the concern of sending your password over the internet, so preferably you would use the local nodejs config helper.
-To mitigate the concern:
-- access logging has been turned off
-- passwords are never stored or logged
-- code is open source